sumitkhatritamu/sumitkhatritamu.github.io/Scratch_Color_and_Gloss.md

 <br> <br>
 <img src="assets/img/Experimental vs Virtual.JPG?raw=true" width="100%" height="100%">
 <br> <br>
 Dark colors (Black, Red, Green and Blue) have similar low scratch visibility performance mainly due to enhanced shoulder visibility.
+<br> <br>
 Low gloss samples perform better than the high gloss ones in dark colors due to the shoulder visibility.
+<br> <br>
 White color improves scratch visibility resistance as the shoulder visibility gets masked by the white color for both low and high gloss samples.
+<br> <br>
 Virtual simulation is able to showcase all the experimental findings to a satisfactory level.
+<br> <br>
 The visibility simulation enables going beyond the experimental limitation of single axis of viewing angles and allows analysis in other possible scenarios.
 <br> <br>
 The details of the project have been kept minimal intentionally.
 Further details will be shared later.